divyajeettt/CSE231/Assignment-3/1/README.md

 The classic problem follows the set up as described above.

 Note that if each philosopher picks up the forks in the same order, then a deadlock can occur.
-This is because each philosopher is waiting for the fork to their left, which is being held by the philosopher to their left; a case of circular wait.
+This is because each philosopher may wait for the fork to their left, which is being held by the philosopher to their left; a case of circular wait.

 ### Solution

 One solution is to order the fork-picking "request" of the philosophers.
 Assign each philosopher an index.
-Follow:
+If the philosopher's index is:

-- If the philosopher's index is EVEN, pick up the forks in the order LEFT-RIGHT
+- EVEN: pick up the forks in the order LEFT-RIGHT
-- If the philosopher's index is ODD, pick up the forks in the order RIGHT-LEFT
+- ODD: pick up the forks in the order RIGHT-LEFT

+This ensures that a circular wait (which leads to a deadlock) cannot occur.
 This is seen in code in `helper.h` as follows:

 ```c
 #define N 5